G: Mutants. How many times do I have to tell you to not use the Z word?

 - Circus of Fear: The aptly named Carny level, which sees our protagonists shooting clown mutants as they try to get through the local theme park.

 - Cluster F-Bomb:

-- Someone personally counted 370 of them.
+- A good alternate title for this game would be The House of Swear Words.
+Someone personally counted 370 of them.
 And that's not everything!

 - Lampshaded in the last level:G: Care to dial down the swearing, Wash?

 - G lampshades again when he notices that, of all the things they saw, the only thing Washington didn't call a "motherfucker" was Warden Darling, who actually was a literal mother fucker.

 - The PS3 version of the Extended Cut plays with this: the speech is censored by default, in both voice and subtitles.
 How do you restore the dialogue to its foulmouthed glory?
 By shooting the censored words during cutscenes.

 - Comically Missing the Point: the Carnival level has one:G: (Sees an explosion in the distance) This is bad.

 Isaac: Damn right, this is bad!
 You've seen the prices?!